bicycle1885/Fmt.jl/README.md

 "π ≈ 3.1416"
 ```

-The Fmt.jl package is
+The goals of Fmt.jl are:
 - **Full-fledged**: It supports almost complete features of Python's format strings.
 - **Performant**: The formatter is much faster than `string` and other functions.
 - **Lightweight**: It has no dependencies except the Base library.

 ## Overview

-The `@f_str` macro is the only exported binding from the `Fmt` module.
+The `@f_str` macro (or f-string) is the only exported binding from the `Fmt` module.
 This macro can interpolate variables into a string with format specification.
-Interpolation happens inside replacement fields surrounded by a pair of curly braces `{}`; other parts of a format string are treated as usual strings.
+Interpolation happens inside replacement fields surrounded by a pair of curly braces `{}`; other parts of an f-string are treated as ordinal strings.
 A replacement field usually has an argument `ARG` and a specification `SPEC` separated by a colon: `{ARG:SPEC}`, although both of them can be omitted.

 Let's see some examples.